Neoconservatism and paleoconservatism: 1983: John Birch Society

 Democratic congressman from Georgia Larry McDonald was elected second president of the John Birch Society upon the retirement of first president, Robert Welch.
 Shortly after, McDonald was reported killed when the passenger plane he had boarded to take him to the 30th year commemoration of the U.S.-S. Korea Mutual Defense Treaty, Korean Air Lines Flight 007, was shot down near Moneron Island by the Soviets.
-Three months earlier, McDonald had appeared as the guest of Pat Buchanan's Crossfire T.V. show, on which Buchanan and journalist Tom Braden discussed with him the John Birch Society's position with regards to the Council on Foreign Relations, Trilateral Commission, and conspiracy.
-Speaking of the Rockefeller family, McDonald had written in the introduction of a book:
+Three months earlier, McDonald had appeared as the guest of Pat Buchanan's Crossfire T.V. show, on which Buchanan and journalist Tom Braden discussed with him the John Birch Society's position with regard to the Council on Foreign Relations, Trilateral Commission, and conspiracy.
+In the introduction he wrote for The Rockefeller File, McDonald had this to say about the book’s eponymous family:

 The drive of the Rockefellers and their allies is to create a one-world government, combining super-capitalism and Communism under the same tent, all under their control ...
 Do I mean conspiracy?
 Yes I do.
 I am convinced there is such a plot, international in scope, generations old in planning, and incredibly evil in intent.